trigg/DiscordOverlayLinux/README.md

 The second shows you which display and where on it the overlay will be placed.

 ## Known Issues
-- If loaded before Discord is logged in no display will show.
 - Unexpected Discord crashes will leave the overlay in the state it was last showing.
 - As this uses Discords StreamKit under the hood there is no way to interact with the overlay itself.